 If you’re in DataOps, you’ve undoubtedly experienced the pain of pipeline breaks, and that uneasy feeling of SLA misses, all reflected in your messaging apps, email, and performance reviews – not to mention the dreaded cost overruns, which don’t show up until you look at your cloud provider bills.

-Shivnath concludes by offering a chance for you to try Unravel for yourself; to contact the company for more information; or to reach out to Shivnath personally, especially if your career is headed in the direction of helping solve these and related problems.
+Shivnath concludes by offering a chance for you to create a free account; to contact the company for more information; or to reach out to Shivnath personally, especially if your career is headed in the direction of helping solve these and related problems.
 To get the full benefit of Shivnath’s perspective, dig into the context, and understand what’s happening in depth, please watch the presentation.